Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ## General deck strategy

-**Mana** - Every deck benefits from getting extra Mana each turn, so you will want to find a way to do that.
-The best card for that on wizard is... *wizard III* !
-You can also use *Souls Priestess* but it's not quite as good.
-Finally you can combine one of these cards with *V01-B01 [ROBOT]*.
-Beware of overcharge it will prevent you from getting extra mana and convert it into temporary strength and resistance.
+**Mana** - Every deck benefits from getting extra Mana each turn, but even more so for shaman since your damage comes from number of cards played.
+You have a lot of options, the best card early are *Souls Priestess* or *Souls Guardian*, but you can also use *Wizard III* or even *Lady of the Knight* if you have a combat card related deck.
+These cards give overcharge so you will want only one, but there are other cards that you can use *Sou, the blade of wind* or *V01-B01 [ROBOT]*.

 **Defense first** - Build up your defense quickly or you will likely lose.
 Don't get too many attack cards.
 Look for cards with immune or daze like *Snow queen* or *Medusa [BEASTMAN]*.
-These are the best to defend first turn before you get your spheres and setup your deck.
+These are the best to defend first turn before you setup your deck.
 You want to make sure you can draw one of them on turn 1, which is where you are most vulnerable.
-These cards exile so you will also want a permanent shield cards with multiplying effect like *Apprentice Guard*.
+These cards exile so you will also want a permanent shield cards with multiplying effect like *Apprentice Guard* or *Alestar, the tranquility defender [ANCIENT]*.
+Another option for defense is *Melgaroth, the Keeper of Flames [ANCIENT][DEMON]* which can turn burns into shields.
 Try to get to a point where you are not losing any HP.

-**Permanent buffs** - Favor Strength and Resistance buffs that last until the end of the fight instead of temporary end-of-turn buffs. *Blue witch*, *Red witch*, *Sun Priestess* and *Wizard of Nature* are a couple of the best cards for this.
+**Permanent buffs** - Strength doesn't benefit shaman, but favor resistance buffs that last until the end of the fight instead of temporary end-of-turn buffs. *Blue witch*, *Sigil essence*, *Dhorion* and *Wizard of Nature* are the best cards for this.

-**Magic cards** - Try to take only magic cards, you can use a few well chosen combat cards mostly for defense.
-This is to maximize your MP and also the effect of some cards like *blue witch*, *fairy princess [FAIRY]* or *elder fairy [FAIRY]*.

-**Spheres** - You will want to activate your spheres ASAP on each fight.
-For that you will want many free mana magic cards like *old jester*, *moon fairy [FAIRY]*, *elder fairy [FAIRY]*.
-You can also use *magic leaf*, since its activation is free, it counts as 2 magic cards every time you play it.
-Combined with an overcharge mana card, you might be able to get a sphere after turn 1 or even both spheres.
+**Card type** - You can use any card type as shaman, but focusing on magic cards will make *blue witch* and *Elder fairy [FAIRY]* better whereas focusing on combat cards will make *Lady of the Knight* and *Dark shielded knight* better.
+Keep that in mind when building your deck.
+Depending on the run, you might want some cards more than others.

+**Shaman Points** - Before you get class upgrade you will lose all your points by changing form.
+If you're focusing on burns you will want to release them by changing to thunder, then go back ASAP to fire form to start stacking fire points again.
+Burns will deal more damage in a long fight but thunder damage is better to finish off the enemy.
+Even with 2nd class bonus you will want to stack some thunder in the last turn to kill before they attack (burn is applied after the enemy's attack).
+Try to time the releases according to needs.
+Releasing burns every turn will mean you stack fewer fire points, you might want to hold onto them until 2nd turn and then release them.

 **Small deck** - A smaller deck will be more consistent.
 When your deck grows to about 12 cards or more, it becomes unlikely that you will see key cards each turn, unless you have ways to cycle through your deck faster.
 It also makes you less likely to draw an immune card on turn 1.
 On the other hand, a 4 card deck means every card you play comes right back in your hand.
 Note that you must always have at least 6 cards in your deck, but if 2 of them exile or remove, then you're left with a 4 card core.